 If you are on benefits or a low income, you may be entitled to housing benefit to help you pay your rent.

 Rent is money you pay to your landlord in return for living in your home.
-Find out more about rent here.
+It can include bills and Find out more about what is included in rent and other household bills here.

 When and how your rent can be increased and what you can do if you disagree with rent increases.Your tenancy agreement may say when your landlord plans to increase your rent.

-Want to challenge a rent increase - you can apply to the private rented housing panel (PRHP) if you're renting privately from a landlord or letting agent in Scotland.
+Want to challenge a rent increase - you can apply to the Housing and Property Chamber if you're renting privately from a landlord or letting agent in Scotland.

 Find out about withholding rent from your landlord.If you are considering withholding rent you should know your rights and responsibilities as a tenant.Withholding rent can put you at risk of eviction.